Hackerjedi666/CybersecNotes/cloudNotes/Cloudpractionar.md

 Allow you to send, store and recieve messeges between software components at any volume.
 Data contained within the messege are call payloads.

+# Serverless Computing architecture
+The term “serverless” means that your code runs on servers, but you do not need to provision or manage these servers.
+With serverless computing, you can focus more on innovating new products and features instead of maintaining servers.

+* AWS Lambda(opens in a new tab) is a service that lets you run code without needing to provision or manage servers.

+# Containers
+Containers basically provide you a standard way in which you can package you whole applicatoin into a single object or in this case a container.

+* Amazon Elastic Container Service (Amazon ECS)(opens in a new tab) is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
+* Amazon Elastic Kubernetes Service (Amazon EKS)(opens in a new tab) is a fully managed service that you can use to run Kubernetes on AWS.

+# AWS farget

+A serverless platoform where both ecs or eks can be managed for you (All the containers you make), unlike ec2 where you have to manually interact with the containers.